Contact Us Today

 If uncertainty about timing keeps you up at night, let’s talk.
 I’m Ed Palermo, and for more than three decades, I’ve guided Long Island clients through every step of the criminal process—reducing delays, negotiating favorable outcomes, and fighting tirelessly when trial is the best option.
 Call Ed Palermo for a free, confidential consultation today.

 When you’re facing criminal charges on Long Island, one of your initial concerns might be the financial investment required to secure legal representation.
 Understanding the potential costs involved is crucial to planning effectively and making informed decisions about your defense.
-As a seasoned criminal defense attorney with over three decades of experience practicing law on Long Island, I’ve encountered a wide range of scenarios and associated costs in defending various criminal charges.
+As a seasoned criminal defense attorney with 31+ years of experience practicing law on Long Island, I’ve encountered a wide range of scenarios and associated costs in defending various criminal charges.
 Let’s comprehensively discuss the typical cost structures and factors influencing attorney fees in criminal defense cases, ensuring you have clarity without resorting to simply restating the blog’s title.

 The cost of hiring a criminal defense attorney isn’t uniform.
 Several factors influence how much you’ll ultimately pay: